codahale/veil-go/README.md

 ## Algorithms & Constructions

-Veil uses ChaCha20Poly1305 for authenticated encryption, ristretto255/XDH for key agreement and authentication, Elligator2 for indistinguishable public key encoding, HKDF-SHA3-512 for key derivation, and Tink's StreamingAEAD construction for authenticated encrypted of streaming data.

-* ChaCha20Poly1305 is fast, well-studied, and requires no padding.
-It is vulnerable to nonce misuse, but all keys and nonces are derived from random data, making collisions very improbable.
-  Constant-time implementations are easy to implement without hardware support.
-* The [ristretto255](https://ristretto.group) group uses a
-  [safe curve](https://safecurves.cr.yp.to) (Curve25519), has no curve cofactor, has non-malleable encodings, and provides ~128-bit security, which roughly maps to the security levels of the other algorithms and constructions.
-Constant-time implementations are common and certainly easier to make than other EC curves.
-* Elligator2 allows us to map ristretto255/XDH public keys to random strings, making ephemeral Diffie-Hellman indistinguishable from random noise.
-Elligator2 is constant-time.
-* HKDF-SHA3-512 is fast, standardized, constant-time, and very well-studied.
-* StreamingAEAD is well-studied and designed.
+### Key-Committing AEAD

+Veil uses a simple wrapper AEAD for adding key commitment to existing AEAD constructions.
+It does this by encrypting a message with an underlying AEAD, then using the same key to calculate an HMAC of the resulting ciphertext.
+The HMAC is appended to the ciphertext, and compared before decrypting.

+In particular, Veil uses AES-256-GCM+HMAC-SHA2-512/256.
+AES is very well-studied and well-supported in hardware; GCM is fussy but fast; HMAC is as old as the hills and just as durable; SHA2-512/256 is a good mix of fast and secure.

+### Symmetric Key Ratcheting And Streaming AEADs

+In order to encrypt arbitrarily large messages, Veil uses a streaming AEAD construction based on a Signal-style HKDF ratchet.
+An initial 32-byte chain key is used to create an HKDF-SHA2-512/256 instance, and the first 32 bytes of its output are used to create a new chain key.
+The next 32 bytes of KDF output are used to create an AES-256 key, and the following 12 bytes are used to create a GCM nonce.
+To prevent attacker appending blocks to a message, the final block of a stream is keyed using a different salt, thus permanently forking the chain.

-### Key Encapsulation Mechanism (KEM)
+### Key Agreement And Encapsulation

-Veil messages are encrypted using a Key Encapsulation Mechanism:

-1. An ephemeral key pair is generated.
+Veil uses ristretto255 for asymmetric cryptography.
+Each person has a ristretto255/XDH key pair and shares their public key with each other.
+In place of encoded ristretto255 points, Veil encodes all public keys using Elligator2, making them indistinguishable from noise.

+When sending a message, the sender generates an ephemeral key pair and calculates the ephemeral shared secret between the recipient's public key and the ephemeral secret key.
+They then calculate the static shared secret between the recipient's public key and their own secret key.
+The two shared secret points are used as HKDF-SHA2-512/256 initial keying material, with the ephemeral, sender's, and recipient's public keys included as a salt.
+The sender creates a symmetric key and nonce from the KDF output and encrypts the message with an AEAD.
+The sender transmits the ephemeral public key and the ciphertext.

-2. The ephemeral shared secret is calculated for the recipient's public key and the ephemeral secret key.
-3. The static shared secret is calculated for the recipient's public key and the sender's secret key.
+To receive a message, the receiver calculates the ephemeral shared secret between the ephemeral public key and their own secret key and the static shared secret between the recipient's public key and their own secret key.
+The HKDF-SHA2-512/256 output is re-created, and the message is authenticated and decrypted.
-4. The two shared secrets are concatenated and used as the initial keying material for HKDF-SHA3-512, with the ephemeral public key's representative, the recipient's public key, and the sender's public key as the salt parameter and the constant `veil` as the information parameter.
-5. The first 32 bytes from the HKDF output are used as a ChaCha20Poly1305 key.
-6. The next 12 bytes from the HKDF output are used as a ChaCha20Poly1305 nonce.
-7. The plaintext is encrypted with ChaCha20Poly1305 using the derived key, the derived nonce, and any authenticated data.
-8. The ephemeral public key's Elligator2 representative and the ChaCha20Poly1305 ciphertext and tag are transmitted.

 As a One-Pass Unified Model `C(1e, 2s, ECC CDH)` key agreement scheme (per NIST SP 800-56A), this KEM provides assurance that the message was encrypted by the holder of the sender's secret key.
-XDH mutability issues are mitigated by the inclusion of the ephemeral public key representative and the recipient's public key in the HKDF inputs.
-Deriving the key and nonce from the ephemeral shared secret eliminates the possibility of nonce misuse, allows for the usage of ChaCha20 vs XChaCha20, and results in a shorter ciphertext by eliding the nonce.
-Finally, encoding the ephemeral public key with Elligator2 ensures the final bytestring is indistinguishable from random noise.
+XDH mutability issues are mitigated by the inclusion of the ephemeral public key and the recipient's public key in the HKDF inputs.
+Deriving the key and nonce from the ephemeral shared secret eliminates the possibility of nonce misuse, allows for the safe usage of GCM, and results in a shorter ciphertext by eliding the nonce.

-### Messages
+### Multi-Recipient Messages

-Encrypting a Veil message uses the following process:
+A Veil message combines all of these primitives to provide multi-recipient messages.

-1. An ephemeral key pair is generated.
-2. A plaintext header is generated, containing the ephemeral secret key and the total length of the encrypted headers.
-3. For each recipient, a copy of the header is encrypted using the sender's secret key and the recipient's public key, and written as output.
-If required, random padding is added to the end of the encrypted headers.
+First, the sender creates an ephemeral key pair and creates a header block consisting of the ephemeral secret key and the total length of all encrypted headers plus padding.
+For each recipient, the sender encrypts a copy of the header using the described KEM and AEAD.
+Finally, the sender adds optional random padding to the end of the encrypted headers.

-4. The plaintext message is encrypted using the sender's secret key, the ephemeral public key, and the encrypted headers as authenticated data, using STREAM to encrypt the plaintext in blocks.
+Second, the sender uses the KEM mechanism to encrypt the message using the ephemeral public key.
+Instead of a single AEAD pass, the derived key is used to begin a KDF key ratchet, and each block of the input is encrypted using AES-256-GCM+HMAC-SHA2-512/256 with a new ratchet key and nonce.

 To decrypt a message, the recipient iterates through the message, searching for a decryptable header using the shared secret between the ephemeral public key and recipient's secret key.
 When a header